House mouse: Behavior

 House mice usually run, walk, or stand on all fours, but when eating, fighting, or orienting themselves, they rear up on their hind legs with additional support from the tail – a behavior known as "tripoding".
-Mice are good jumpers, climbers, and swimmers, and are generally considered to be thigmotactic, i.e. usually attempt to maintain contact with vertical surfaces.
+Mice are good jumpers, climbers, and swimmers, and are generally considered to be thigmotactic.

-Mice are mostly crepuscular or nocturnal; they are averse to bright lights.
+Mice are mostly crepuscular or nocturnal and are averse to bright lights.
 The average sleep time of a captive house mouse is reported to be 12.5 hours per day.
 They live in a wide variety of hidden places near food sources, and construct nests from various soft materials.
 Mice are territorial, and one dominant male usually lives together with several females and young mice.
-Dominant males respect each other's territories and normally enter another's territory only if it is vacant.
+Dominant males respect each other's territories, normally entering another's territory only if it is vacant.
 If two or more males are housed together in a cage, they often become aggressive unless they have been raised together from birth.

 House mice primarily feed on plant matter, but are omnivorous.
 They eat their own faeces to acquire nutrients produced by bacteria in their intestines.
-House mice, like most other rodents, do not vomit.
+House mice, like most other rodents, can not vomit.

-Mice are generally afraid of rats which often kill and eat them, a behavior known as muricide.
+Mice are generally afraid of rats, which often kill and eat them (muricide).
 Despite this, free-living populations of rats and mice do exist together in forest areas in New Zealand, North America, and elsewhere.
 House mice are generally poor competitors and in most areas cannot survive away from human settlements in areas where other small mammals, such as wood mice, are present.
 However, in some areas (such as Australia), mice are able to coexist with other small rodent species.